 The MSCN program has a rolling admissions deadline, which means that applications will continue to be received and reviewed until the class is full.
-We recommend that you complete your application no later than Aug.
-1, 2020.
+Complete your application by the priority deadline of Jan.
+15, 2021.
 The program's goal is to make admission decisions as soon as possible to provide applicants sufficient time to plan.

 How to Apply